seeu-inspace/easyg/active-directory/README.md

 - `reg query HKCU /f password /t REG_SZ /s`

 Years ago you could find clear-text password in the GPP, so give it a shot.
-If it’s a new enviorments it won’t probably work tho.
+If it’s a new environment it won’t probably work tho.

 ### Windows Credentials